aleen42/PersonalWiki/Programming/JavaScript/memory_leak/memory_leak.md

 ### Pollution of the global namespace

-Undefined variable will be defined in the global namespace:
+Undefined variable will be defined in the global name-space, which is another memory leak:

 ```js
 function foo() {